eslint/eslint/docs/maintainer-guide/governance.md

 #### Process for Adding Committers

+1. Send email congratulating the new committer and confirming that they would like to accept.
+This should also outline the responsibilities of a committer with a link to the maintainer guide.
 1. Add the GitHub user to the "ESLint Team" team
-2. Send welcome email with link to maintainer guide
-3. Add committer email to the ESLint team mailing list
+1. Add committer email to the ESLint team mailing list
-4. Add committer to the README
+1. Add committer to the README
-5. Invite to Gitter team chatroom
+1. Invite to Gitter team chatroom
-6. Tweet congratulations to the new committer from the ESLint Twitter account
+1. Tweet congratulations to the new committer from the ESLint Twitter account

 ### Technical Steering Committee (TSC)